Tax-Efficient Investing: What It Means and Why It Matters

 Not every gain needs to be deferred.
 In some cases it may make sense to recognize gains in lower-income years, convert ordinary income to long-term capital gains, or accelerate gains ahead of expected tax law changes.

 For example, someone who retires before Social Security begins may have several years of relatively low taxable income.
 That window can be an opportunity to realize long-term gains at a 0% or 15% rate, or to convert traditional IRA funds to a Roth account at a lower tax cost.
-The goal is not to react to tax bills at year-end but to plan for them all year long.
+Proactive tax planning treats the tax bill as something to work on throughout the year rather than something to scramble over in December.

 What Causes Tax Drag in a Portfolio?

 Tax drag is the ongoing reduction in portfolio returns caused by taxes.
-It does not show up as a line item on a statement, but it compounds quietly over time.
-Three sources account for most of it.
+It won’t show up as a line item on your statement, yet it compounds over time.
+Three sources account for most of it, and each can be addressed through careful tax planning.

 What Are Unplanned Distributions and Why Do They Create a Tax Bill?